desoukya/dot/README.md

 [m
 ]m

+// yank across files
+"ay - yank and store in `a` register
+"ap - grab contents from `a` register and paste

 Introduction
 Every time when I got a new computer or reinstalled the macOS, the first thing I would like to do is to set up my terminal and make it look cool.
 There are several tools I always like to gear up for the terminal including the following: iTerm2